waitzShigoto/kc_blog/content/en/2022-04-21-android-vpn-manager-method.markdown

 ---
 layout: post
+title: >-
-title: "[Android Development Insights] Build Your VPN App: Insights on Developing with Android VpnManager"
+  [Android Development Insights] Build Your VPN App: Insights on Developing with Android VpnManager
-date: 2022-04-21 18:09:28 +0800
+date: '2022-04-21 18:09:28 +0800'
 image: cover/android-vpn-app-develop-1.png
-tags: [Android,Debug]
+tags:
+  - Android
+  - Debug
-categories: Android教學
+categories: AndroidDev
+excerpt: >-
-excerpt: "Here is a problem I encountered while developing for Android: how to implement a VPN solution within an application.
-In this article, I will share my research notes and related solutions."
+  Here is a problem I encountered while developing for Android: how to implement a VPN solution within an application.
+In this article, I will share my research notes and related solutions.
 ---

 ## Introduction